grdworkin/dl-lifecubby/README.md

-# dl-lifecubby
-Thank you hawson for the work you put into this.
-This is almost entirely their work but slightly updated for the sunsetting of lifecubby.

 This is a small python script to pull down pictures and videos from lifecubby.

 This script will download all of the entries in life cubby into the current directory.
 For each entry, it will create a folder (along with date) and in that folder download all of the pictures and videos along with the pdf report for it and a text file with the description, title and date.
 The structure of the folders will look like "current directory/date/entry id/files."